goloop/log/README.md

     func (l *Log) Finfof(w io.Writer, format string, a ...interface{}) (n int, err error)

-Finfof creates message with INFO level, according to a format specifier and writes to w.
+Finfof creates message with Info level, according to a format specifier and writes to w.
 It returns the number of bytes written and any write error encountered.